Seiya Suzuki Player Props: Cubs vs. Marlins

 Seiya Suzuki At The Plate

-- He has scored in six games this year (50.0%), but has had no multi-run games.
+- He has scored in six of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.